Lockheed EC-130H Compass Call

-The EC-130H Compass Call is an electronic attack aircraft flown by the United States Air Force.
-Based on the Lockheed C-130 Hercules, the aircraft is heavily modified to disrupt enemy command and control communications, perform offensive counterinformation operations, and carry out other kinds of electronic attacks.
-Planned upgrades will add the ability to attack early warning and acquisition radars.
-Based at Davis-Monthan AFB in Arizona, EC-130Hs can be deployed worldwide at short notice to support U.S. and allied strategic and tactical air, surface, and special operations forces.
+The Lockheed EC-130H Compass Call is an electronic attack aircraft, that was flown by the United States Air Force.
+Based on the Lockheed C-130 Hercules, the aircraft was heavily modified to disrupt enemy command and control communications, perform offensive counterinformation operations, and carry out other kinds of electronic attacks.
+Based at Davis-Monthan AFB in Arizona, EC-130Hs was ready to be deployed worldwide at short notice to support U.S. and allied strategic and tactical air, surface, and special operations forces.

-The EC-130H is one of the three main U.S. electronic warfare aircraft, along with the Boeing EA-18G Growler, and F-16CJ Fighting Falcon, all of which can suppress enemy air defenses while jamming communications, radar, and command-and-control targets.
+The EC-130H was one of the three main U.S. electronic warfare aircraft, along with the Boeing EA-18G Growler, and F-16CJ Fighting Falcon, all of which can suppress enemy air defenses while jamming communications, radar, and command-and-control targets.